devRaspberry/hacktoberfest/README.md

 # How to add PRs
 Make a simple app or a hello world app in python as or any language and add it in a folder in root.
 Last step add the name and usernames in [contributions list](https://github.com/devRaspberry/hacktoberfest/blob/main/contributors-list.md).
+(Optional)

+## What to follow.
+ - Just make sure your apps is in a folder not directly in root.
+ - Don't add syslinks (Shortcuts))!.
+ - Make sure your project don't contain any Vulnerable.

+ Although everyone is welcome drop your PR we will make sure to accept it.

 ![Footer](../main/_data/_Sponsors.svg)